Shicheng-Guo/HowtoBook/rheumatology/RA/CpGI-TFBS-SNP-Gnomd/readme.md

 We download 791 GWAS-Significant SNPs from GWAS Catalog and we collected all the linked SNPs with R2>0.6 in Asian Population.
-Totally, we identified xx SNPs with above method.
+Totally, we identified 21,079 SNPs with above method.

 ```

-rs73504006

 for i in {1..22} X Y
 do